Table of Contents

-The posterior abdominal wall skeleton includes the 12th vertebra, the intervertebral discs, the sacrum, and the 11th rib.
+The posterior abdominal wall skeleton includes T12, the intervertebral discs, the sacrum, and the 11th rib.

-The 12th thoracic (T12) vertebra, all 5 lumbar vertebrae (L1-L5), and their intervertebral discs support the posterior abdominal wall.
-The transverse processes, as well as the body of the vertebrae and the 12th rib, provide attachment to the muscles of the posterior abdominal wall.
+The 12th thoracic vertebra (T12) , the lumbar spine (L1-L5), and their intervertebral discs support the posterior abdominal wall.
+The transverse processes, the body of the vertebrae and the 12th rib, provide attachment for the muscles of the posterior abdominal wall.

-There is a ventral curvature, or lordosis, of the lumbar vertebrae which is enhanced by the inferior vena cava and the aorta.
+There is a ventral curvature, or lordosis, of the lumbar spine which is enhanced by the inferior vena cava and the aorta.
 The paravertebral gutters are on either side of the lordotic lumbar spine.
 The psoas and quadrates muscles lie in the paravertebral gutter.

-The ilium is the largest of the three bones that merge to form the os coxa (hip bone).
+The ilium is the largest of the three bones that merge to form the os coxae (hip bone).
 The iliac crest is the curved superior border of the ilium.
-The iliac crest also forms the inferior boundary of the posterior abdominal wall, and the iliacus muscle originates from its inner lip.
+The iliac crest also forms the inferior boundary of the posterior abdominal wall.
+The iliacus muscle originates from the inner lip of the iliac crest.

 The posterior abdominal wall consists of several muscles: the diaphragm, psoas major, psoas minor, iliacus muscle, and quadratus lumborum.

 An important respiratory muscle, the diaphragm forms the upper limit of the posterior abdominal wall.
 The diaphragm contains 3 apertures: the inferior vena caval opening at the level of the T8 vertebra, the esophageal hiatus at the level of the T10 vertebra, and the aortic hiatus at the level of the T12 vertebra.

 - Insertion: The diaphragm is inserted into the central tendon which is a thin but strong aponeurosis that provides attachment (insertion) for the moving end of the muscle fibers.

-- Nerve supply: The two phrenic nerves, the left, and right, contain sensory, motor, and sympathetic nerve fibers and provide the only motor supply to the diaphragm in addition to sensation to the central tendon.
+- Nerve supply: The two phrenic nerves (left and right) contain sensory, motor, and sympathetic nerve fibers and provide the only motor supply to the diaphragm and sensation to the central tendon.
 It is formed within the cervical plexus and has nerve fibers from the 3rd, 4th and 5th cervical nerves (C3-C4–C5).

 - Actions: The diaphragm is the major muscle of respiration.
-During inspiration (inhalation), it causes lung expansion while during expiration (exhalation), it reduces thoracic cavity volume.
+During inspiration (inhalation), it causes lung expansion and during expiration (exhalation), it reduces thoracic cavity volume.